Jheller11/gatsby-blog/content/blog/welcome.md

 ---
 title: "Getting Started"
-description: "a quick intro"
+description: "Welcome to my blog!"
 date: "2019-04-19"
-keywords: ["hello", "please", "work"]
+keywords: ["Intro"]
 ---

+Here is the intro